 Install and use appliance with care.
-Follow all local codes.
-In the absence of local codes, use the latest edition of The National Fuel Gas Code, ANSI Z223.1/NFPA 54.
+The installation must conform with local codes or in the absence of local codes, to the latest edition of The National Fuel Gas Code, ANSI Z223.1/NFPA54.
+Firebox must be electrically grounded in accordance with the National Electrical Code, ANS/NFPA70 (latest edition).